-- 1. On units equipped with a triple pump, the independent swing circuit pressure is not connected to the control pressure gauge. - Stop the engine, remove the brake release hose at the rotation gearbox and attach a 0 3,000 PSI pressure gauge at the end of the hose.
-The brake release fitting does not need to be capped. - 3.
-Start engine and run the pump at 2,300 rpm and slowly move the swing lever to full travel in the counterclockwise direction.
-The applied swing brake will stall the hydraulic system and cause it to go over relief.
-Look at the pressure gauge on the console; it should read 1,500 +/- 50 PSI.
+- Stop the engine, remove the brake release hose at the rotation gearbox and attach a 0

+3,000 PSI pressure gauge at the end of the hose.
+The brake release fitting does not need to be capped. - 2.
+Start engine and run the pump at 2,300 rpm and slowly move the swing lever to full travel in either direction.
+The spring applied swing brake will stall the swing motor and cause the hydraulic system to go over relief.
+Look at the pressure gauge; see previous pressure table for proper setting.